take-five/activerecord-hierarchical_query/README.md

 ### Rails Version

-**Rails 3 support has ended.**
+**Rails 4 support has ended.**

-**Support for Rails 4 is limited to review of security related pull requests that include tests.** EOL for Rails 4 is when Rails 6 comes out.
-Use versions less than 1.0 and fork the `rails-4` branch when creating a pull request.

 If you have trouble with Rails 5.1 or 5.0, try upgrading to Rails 5.2 first.
-Rails 5 support is on versions 1.0 and up.
+Rails 6 should work, but please report issues immediately as support is recent.

 ## In a nutshell